 You are about to go out for an important event when you notice small black bumps forming around your nose.
-It is at this moment you likely ask yourself, “What are blackheads and why are they so annoying?”
-Blackheads are the result of hair follicles getting clogged.
+It is at this moment you likely ask yourself, “what are blackheads and why are they so annoying?”
+Blackheads are a type of acne where your hair follicles get clogged with sebum and other blackhead-causing material.
 Once these hair follicles are clogged, they tend to turn into small, dark bumps.
 Blackheads are a form of acne and can develop anywhere on your body where you have pores.
 Fortunately, with the right treatment, you can get rid of blackheads fast.
 Keep reading to learn more.

 Blackheads are made up of oxidized corneocytes, which is why they are dark in appearance.
 They are not actually trapped dirt, which many people believe.
 Blackheads can contain some dirt, but they most often consist of dead skin, oil, and sebum—a material naturally produced by your skin.
 Blackheads are sometimes confused with sebaceous filaments, which form when oil is produced around a hair follicle.

 People with excessively oily skin are more prone to developing blackheads.
 But, there’s no need to panic when you spot a blackhead!
 You simply need to try out some remedies to see which one is most effective at clearing your skin.

 If you are prone to blackheads, you should keep some skincare products with salicylic acid around the house.
 It will be your go-to ingredient any time acne or breakouts appear.
 Salicylic acid is a type of beta hydroxy acid that removes oil, stimulates cell turnover, and exfoliates the cells in the top layer of your skin.
 To help get rid of blackheads, try using a daily face cleanser with salicylic acid to cleanse and gently exfoliate your pores.